 - Pulsed Spray Transfer (GMAW-P): Related to axial spray transfer, where the welding current is cycled between a high peak current level to a low background current level.

-Today, GMAW is used for a wide variety of material thickness and material type.
+Today, professional MIG Welders are used for a wide variety of material thicknesses and material types.
 Electrodes are selected based on the thickness of the materials to be welded and the recommended current range.

 At first, carbon electrodes were used, but by the late 1800s, metal electrodes had been invented by N.G.
 Slavianoff and C. L. Coffin.